The process of creating the Atlantis Model with SLA technology

 SLA(Stereolithography) uses UV light of certain wavelength to solidify the liquid resin sitting in the material tank.
 The UV light will be able to solidify layer by layer when the model sitting on the base gradually moves up.

 We have separated the model into seven modules, with one major city and six surrounding cities, so that each model can be printed with our machine which has a size limit on model.

 There are a couple of steps involved in post-processing.

 After printing, we need to remove support from the model.
 The fresh model need to be washed by alcohol, which is able to soften the support and wash away resin residuals on the model.

-After removing the support, the model are sent to solidification box to improve the stability and strength of the model.
+After removing the support, the model are sent to be cured under UV light to improve the stability and strength of the model.